EdwinWenink/archive_fever/content/posts/5-share_terminal_tmux.md

 passwd pair
 ```

 Once we have the user set up as we want to, we have another challenge.
-When we run a tmux server on our own account, that server is not visible to the new user 'pair' when we check the available sessions with "tmux -ls", because that only shows the sessions running in the terminal of one particular user.
+When we run a tmux server on our own account, that server is not visible to the new user 'pair' when we check the available sessions with "tmux -ls", because that only shows the sessions running of the current user.
 Somehow, we need a way to let tmux communicate between users.
 We can achieve this by opening a socket:

 ```bash